-An introduction to the vast regions of land influenced by ice and to 1) the glacial processes that produce a wealth of fascinating landforms unique to glaciated regions, and massive amounts of sediment that fill valleys and fjords and accumulate on continental shelves; and 2) the periglacial processes that profoundly impact nearly 20% of the land surface of our planet by sustaining permafrost up to 1.5 km deep and localizing all hydrological and biological activity to within ~1 m of the ground surface.
+An introduction to the vast regions of land influenced by ice and to 1) the glacial processes that sculpt fascinating landforms unique to glaciated regions and underlie erosion by glaciers, which curtails the growth of mountain ranges (a notion known as the Snow Buzsaw), and produces massive amounts of sediment that fill valleys and fjords and accumulate on continental shelves; and 2) the periglacial processes that profoundly impact nearly 20% of the land surface of our planet by sustaining permafrost up to 1.5 km deep and localizing all hydrological and biological activity to within ~1 m of the ground surface.
 Lectures and discussions will also include extra-terrestrial cryogenic landscapes, and topical linkages between glacial erosion and tectonics in active high mountain ranges, and between the cryosphere and global climate in an era of rapid warming

 Student learning goals

 Students who successfully complete this course should be able to critically read and digest the current literature in glacial and periglacial geomorphology, and to apply the diverse concepts and methods to future academic or professional subjects.

 More broadly, they should have gained a deeper appreciation of the terrain in high mountain ranges and high latitude regions by developing an understanding of, and insight into, the processes shaping landscapes in cold regions.
 These insight also extends to the vast regions of the globe that were formerly covered by ice, including the Puget Sound where the legacy of the former icesheets is rich.
 It ranges from the lineated terrain of the Puget Lowland, to the sounds deeply scoured by the former Puget Lobe to the thick, and to the thick sequence of diverse sediments that control the subsurface hydrology and slope stability of the region.